andrewyazura/redis-python-telegram-bot/README.md

 Even with persistence, all the data is still stored in the `Application` or a `ConversationHandler` instance, but synced with an external storage.
 So I thought that it's probably easier to just write and read directly from a database.

+## How to run

+Clone the repo and run `docker compose up`.

+After making changes to the bot, you can restart it with `docker compose restart telegram-bot`.
+New changes will be applied thanks to a mount volume in `docker-compose.yaml`.